Emily Oster, PhD

-The CDC and FDA are investigating a multi-state outbreak of infantile botulism that may be connected to the consumption of Nara Organics Whole Milk Organic Infant Formula.
+The CDC and FDA are investigating a multi-state outbreak of infant botulism that may be connected to the consumption of Nara Organics Whole Milk Organic Infant Formula.
 The investigation is ongoing.
 Three babies in California, Pennsylvania, and Washington were hospitalized after consuming the formula, and no deaths have been reported.

 Nara Organics has recalled all Nara Organics Whole Milk Organic Powdered Infant Formula.
 If you are using Nara Organics, you should stop using it, switch formulas, save opened cans for testing, and watch your baby for symptoms.